 Oh and another thing.
 My parents came out to Oz in 1965.
 I am told that I can apply for something like dual citizenship from the British government which will allow me to go through Europe with fewer issues.
 Is this correct?

-Belinda about 5 years ago
+Belinda over 5 years ago

 I think Phil had some good points.
 I'm also a big advocate of couchsurfing and by going to the city groups, you'll be able to see what activities are going on in that city/region, which will provide lots of ample opportunities to meet good people.

 My friend bought a van last year to travel around for an extended period of time.
 I think you could probably get one for 2-5k euro and then sell it again.
 As you likely know, petrol is a bit expensive, (currently 1.30 a liter in Belgium, 1.80 in Netherlands) and so that's something to factor into your expenses.
 You could train it from city to city and as Phil said, rent a space on Airbnb for a week or longer at each region you go to.

 Another option I have recently made use of is Carpooling.co.uk , Whether you have the car or you are catching a ride, it can make expenses less and also provide yet another opportunity to meet some locals.

 I think to budget 50 euros a day would be sufficient if you decide to travel.
 That's 1500 euro a month.
 If I were you, I would look into a van in France, then drive through the country, down to Spain, do a route there, drive back through southern France to Italy, drive south, then sell the van, hop a ferry to Greece, buy a sailboat and start sailing back to OZ!!

 Good luck! over 5 years agoAnswered by Shawn Saleme via WorldNomads.com